grinnell-cs/datavis-intro/README.md

 > Late labs will be penalized a full letter grade (10%) for each day they are late.

 When are you free during my scheduled office hours?
-> Peiyun: Mondays and Wednesday 11:00AM - Noon
+> Peiyun: Mondays and Wednesdays 11:00AM - Noon